Manelbendassi/Practical-modelling/README.md

  1.Download the 3D structure of the template sequence from PDB

  2.Creating the input file:

+ PDB file for 3D structures of the template: water molecules are manually removed

+Script :

     PDB file for 3D structures of the template: water molecules are manually removed Script